GenesisEducationKyiv/front-end-school-3-0-Fybex/docs/decisions/0001-automate-api-client.md

 1. **Our Zod usage**
    - We already define Zod schemas by hand for each endpoint
-   - Use them for runtime validation of API requests/responses
+   - Use them for types/runtime validation of API requests/responses
-   - Infer TypeScript types via `z.infer<>`
    - Drive form parsing/validation
    - Ensure frontend/backend type consistency